Building Your Own Custom Workflows

 Preview credit cost

-At the bottom, you’ll see a preview of how many credits it will cost to run this prompt across your filtered rows.
+At the bottom, you’ll see a preview of how many credits it will cost to run this workflow across your filtered rows.

 This updates as you change your model selection.

-Once you’ve written your prompt, save it as a template so you can reuse it later.
+Once you’ve written your workflow, save it as a template so you can reuse it later.

 Template settings: